akademy/photoss/ReadMes/README-Windows.txt

 Screensaver Install
 -------------------
-To use as a screensaver drop both "PhotoSS.jar" and "PhotoSS.scr" files into your system folder, on WindowsXP this is usually:
+To use as a screensaver drop both "PhotoSS.jar" and "PhotoSS.scr" files into your system folder, on WindowsXP or Windows7 : c:\windows\system32\
-C:\Windows\system\system32\

 (It's different on other systems, just find where the default screensavers are installed already and drop the two files in there.)